OKRs

 Must read OKR books

-There is a lot of information about OKRs you can read on internet.
+There is a lot of information about OKRs you can read on the internet.
 Yet for the best information about OKR methodologies, one must turn to experienced practitioners.

 Below is the list of best OKR books in the market